emplify-software/statamic-cookie-dialog/README.md

 >    {{ cookie_dialog }}
 > {{ /nocache }}
 > ```
+> If you want to use *full measure static caching*, see the [Full Measure Static Caching](#full-measure-static-caching) section for more information.

 This will render a popup dialog that will ask the user to accept or decline cookies.
 A description text and an example cookie group is provided by default.